On localization sequences in the algebraic K-theory of ring spectra: Introduction

 When $n=0,1$, both Quillen and Blumberg--Mandell relate the fiber of $\K(\BP{n}_p)\rightarrow\K(\Erm(n)_p)$ to $\K(\BP{n-1}_p)$ using a d\'evissage argument, and this perspective has been used by Barwick and Lawson to prove some other examples of this localization behavior~\cite{barwick-lawson}.
-Most attempts to answer Rognes' question for $n>1$, such as the approach outlined by Barwick, focus on conjectural d\'evissage arguments.
+Most attempts to answer Rognes' question for $n>1$, such as the approach outlined by Barwick~\cite{barwick-q}, focus on conjectural d\'evissage arguments.
 Our theorem shows that in some sense these cannot work in general.
-As an example, the $\infty$-category $Z(f_\star)$ of~\cite{barwick-q}*{Example 5.15} is not weakly contractible.
+As a corollary of Theorem~\ref{thm:intromain}, the $\infty$-category $Z(f_\star)$ of~\cite{barwick-q}*{Example 5.15} is not weakly contractible.

 Our approach is Morita-theoretic.
-As motivation, consider the major result of Thomason--Trobaugh~\cite{thomason-trobaugh}, the localization theorem.
+As motivation, consider the major result of Thomason--Trobaugh~\cite{thomason-trobaugh}*{Theorem~7.4}, the localization theorem.
 It states that if $X$ is a quasi-compact and quasi-separated scheme, and if $U\subseteq X$ is a quasi-compact Zariski open with complement $Z$, then there is a fiber sequence of nonconnective algebraic $K$-theory spectra